 Employment of students

 A student’s previous employment of at least six continuous months must be terminated or paused due to their study stay abroad.
 The end of employment for stays in the winter semester must be after 15 June and after 1 November for stays in the summer semester.
 Monthly net earnings must be between €450 and €850.
 In the case of several sources of income, the average per month applies.
-Exclusions: professional self-employment or a grant received during the study stay abroad (not Bafög support) or a traineeship allowance of €300 or more per month.
+Exclusions: professional self-employment, a grant received during the study stay abroad (not Bafög support) or a traineeship allowance of €300 or more per month.

 You must provide the following evidence: